Carpal tunnel syndrome—prevention and treatment. Carpal tunnel syndrome - causes and symptoms, treatment and prevention of carpal tunnel syndrome

 • Lidocaine 10% - 4 ml (or Novocaine 2% - 60 ml).

-The doctor uses a special long needle to inject a mixture of solutions into the carpal canal local anesthetic(Lidocaine or Novocaine) and glucocorticosteroid hormone (Hydrocortisone or Diprospan).
-After the introduction of such a composition, pain and other unpleasant sensations are eliminated.
-Sometimes they can intensify in the first 24-48 hours, but after that they begin to gradually regress and disappear.
+The doctor uses a special long needle to inject a mixture of solutions into the carpal tunnel. local anesthetic(Lidocaine or Novocaine) and glucocorticosteroid hormone (Hydrocortisone or Diprospan).
+After the introduction of this composition, pain and other unpleasant sensations are eliminated.
+Sometimes they can get worse in the first 24-48 hours, but after that they begin to gradually regress and disappear.

 After the first administration of such a composition, the patient's condition improves significantly.
-If the symptoms of the syndrome return after some time, then two more such procedures are performed.
+If the signs of the syndrome return again after some time, then two more such procedures are performed.
 The interval between them should be at least 2 weeks.

 Drug therapy

-Choice drugs, the dosage and duration of their administration depend on the severity of the disease and concomitant pathologies.
-In the plan drug therapy carpal tunnel syndrome may include such funds:
+Choice medicines, the dosage and duration of their use depend on the severity of the disease and concomitant pathologies.
+To plan drug therapy Carpal tunnel syndrome may include the following:

-• non-steroidal anti-inflammatory drugs: Ksefokam, Dikloberl, Aertal, Movalis, etc.;
+• non-steroidal anti-inflammatory drugs: Xefocam, Dicloberl, Airtal, Movalis, etc.;

-• vasodilators: Pentylin, A nicotinic acid, Trental, Angioflux;
+• vasodilators: Pentilin, A nicotinic acid, Trental, Angioflux;

 • anticonvulsants: Gabapentin, Pregabalin;

-• muscle relaxants (drugs for muscle relaxation): Sirdalud, Midocalm;
+• muscle relaxants (drugs for muscle relaxation): Sirdalud, Mydocalm;

 • antidepressants: Duloxetine, Venlafaxine.